-ETSU Health Speech and Hearing Clinics will be closed Thursday, March 19 through Friday, April 10.
-Regular clinic appointments may resume on Monday, April 13 pending CDC (Center for Disease Control) and other local and Federal advisories.
+The ETSU Health Center for Audiology and Speech-Language Pathology will reopen for direct patient services beginning July 1.
 More information and a complete list of the affected speech and hearing clinics is available on the ETSU Center for Audiology and Speech Language Pathology website.

 Dental Hygiene clinic

-ETSU Health Dental Hygiene clinic will be closed Wednesday, March 18 through Friday, April 10.
-Regular clinic appointments may resume on Monday, April 13 pending CDC (Center for Disease Control) and other local and Federal advisories.
+ETSU Health Dental Hygiene Clinic remains closed through the summer.
+Regular clinic appointments may resume in August, pending CDC (Centers for Disease Control) and other local and Federal advisories.

 Please find answers to common questions below and additional links in our resources section